nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 3a.
 KonTActs identifies that there is no such contact.

   - 3a1.
 KonTActs requests for the correct data.
   - 3a2.
-TA enters the correct data.
+TA enters the new data.
   - Steps 3a1-3a2 are repeated until the data entered are correct.

     Use case resumes from step 4.

+- 4a.
+KonTActs identifies that the data to be updated is invalid.

+    - 4a1.
+KonTActs requests for the correct data.
+    - 4a2.
+TA enters new data
+    - Steps 4a1-4a2 are repeated until the data entered are correct.

+      Use case resumes from step 5.

 <br>